 No GST is payable on our charges as this is a health care service.

 A concession rate is available to certain patients such as:

 (Pensioner Concession Card, Health Care Card and Commonwealth Seniors Health Card)

 This rate is a discount on the consultation.

 If you have an accident at work or other health issue and believe that it can be claimed on WorkCover QLD or via self-insured companies, we charge the fees prescribed by the government for reimbursement by Workcover.

 There will be no out-of-pocket costs.

 As you leave we will give you an invoice to include in the claims process.
 Please note however that should the claim be denied, you will be required to pay the bill (e.g. if not found to be work related).

-Travelers from overseas countries are not generally eligible to claim the Medicare rebate from the Australian Government.
-Therefore we charge $460 In-hours or $530 After-hours, plus the cost of tests or other services from our partner providers.
+Travellers from overseas countries are not generally eligible to claim the Medicare rebate from the Australian Government.
+Therefore we charge $550, plus the cost of Medicare consultation fees, tests or other services from our partner providers.
 You may be able to claim this back from your travel insurance provider depending on the policy you have.